 Shy Bladder – The Challenges For Men

-For male paruretics there is always a back up and that is they are able to use a cubicle (or queue for one if not immediately available).
+Where male paruretics are concerned there is always a back up and that is they are able to use a cubicle (or queue for one if not immediately available).
 For many this, in effect, masks the problem and the increased privacy means they can easily start a flow.